HmComBz/Home-Automation/README.md

 2. The gap between the total energy consumption (from the grid) and the consumption from all our meters.
 This so that we could find things I was not aware of or had forgotten.

 We ran this for 6 months and where able to track, plan and reduce our consumption and plan when it happens.

+Instead of using frameworks like Django I decided to use wx.Python and make and Windows app instead since there were no need for it to be shared by others and also it was a long time ago I built something in wx.Python.